-- Multiple Proposals to CEP.
+- Multiple Proposals to Signature Events.
 Multiple proposals from an organization for different and separate projects will be accepted and considered independently of each other. - Applications to Other HTA Programs.
-HTA solicits proposals for a variety of programs including Community Enrichment Program (CEP), Kūkulu Ola Program (Hawaiian Culture), Aloha 'Āina Program (Natural Resources), and Signature Events.
-Information about our different programs can be found on the PROGRAMS page of the HTA website, www.hawaiitourismauthority.org.
-An applicant may not apply for funding from more than one (1) of those programs for the same project or event.
-In addition, a project may not receive funding from more than one (1) HTA program in the same year.
+A project may not receive funding from more than one (1) HTA program in the same year.
 The HTA reserves the right to disqualify an application from consideration under an HTA program if that project has been awarded funds under another HTA program.